dfinity/portal/docs/developer-docs/functionality/sns/predeployment.md

       the future.

-All developer and airdrop tokens are distributed to the defined principals at genesis in neurons called the developer neurons and the airdrop neurons, respectively.
+All developer and airdrop tokens are distributed to the defined principals at genesis in neurons.
+We call them _developer neurons_ and the _airdrop neurons_, respectively, and refer to all these neurons as the _initial neurons_.{#inital-neurons}
 All developers, airdrop principals, and the sale participants receive their neurons as a basket of neurons with different dissolve delays.
 The neurons of all these parties have the same distribution of dissolve delays.